beldenschroeder/vhg/README.md

 Open your browser and navigate to http://localhost:3000/.

+## TODO: All other build options from here forward aren't working, however, given that I'll be migrating this off K8s and using ECS, all the instructions below will be replaced.

 ### Run app locally using Kubernetes

 #### Build app and container with Nx